By Sean Stewart, SONO Contributor

 SONO medical grade disinfecting wipes are EPA registered to eliminate human coronavirus (ATCC VR-740) and SARS associated coronavirus (SARS-CoV Urbani strain 200300592), so they’re a strong defense against the toughest viruses you might encounter.

 The coronavirus mutation we’re seeing now is spreading among humans rapidly.
-It is very dangerous for anyone with a compromised immune system, with 2,345 deaths reported in China as of February 21, and more than 75,000 people infected.
-At this point, most new infections are being seeing in China, but the potential exists for the virus to be spreading rapidly in other countries.
-Among the most concerning developments are reports of “supercarriers” unknowingly spreading the virus because they don’t have any symptoms.
+It is very dangerous for anyone with a compromised immune system.
+At this point, most new infections are being seeing outside of China, with some countries seeing rapid increases in community spread.
+Among the most concerning developments are reports of “supercarriers” who are unknowingly spreading the virus because they don’t have symptoms.

 Signs And Symptoms